1982 NFL season: Final standings

-Minnesota (4–1), Atlanta (4–3), St. Louis (5–4), Tampa Bay (3–3) seeds were determined by best won-lost record in conference games.

-Detroit finished ahead of New Orleans and the N.Y.
-Giants based on best conference record (4–4 to Saints' 3–5 to Giants' 3–5).

-San Francisco finished ahead of Chicago, and Chicago finished ahead of Philadelphia, based on conference record (49ers' 2–3 to Bears' 2–5 to Eagles' 1–5).

 Playoffs

 Each of the first three rounds of the playoffs was pushed back one week in order to make room for the new week 17, which was originally scheduled as the Wild Card weekend.
 This was possible because there was an idle week between the Conference Championship games and the Super Bowl.
 The Super Bowl was held as originally scheduled.

 Bracket

 Until this season, no team ever reached the post-season with a losing record.
 The Cleveland Browns and Detroit Lions both made playoff appearances with 4–5 records.
-It would be 28 years before another team with a losing record would make the post-season (however, this would be accomplished in a full season).
+It would be 28 years before another team with a losing record would make the postseason (however, this would be accomplished in a full season).

 The postseason would mark several "firsts" and "lasts" for several teams and players: